anshumandhami5/MariTime-Weather/README.md

 # 🚀 Marine Weather Intelligence

-An Machine Learning powered Full-Stack Project, with robust backend and clean UI.
-Marine Weather Intelligence provides real-time marine weather, forecasts, optimal vessel speed recommendations, AI assistant and an interactive world map for safer, smarter navigation.
+An Full-Stack Project, with robust backend and clean UI, and a bit of ML (future scope, can be improved) Marine Weather Intelligence provides real-time marine weather, forecasts, interactive world map that shows the ship's route with weather conditions for safer, smarter navigation and most important TELLS SHIP SPEED ON THE BASIS OF CURRENT AND WIND SPEED, DIRECTION , ESTIMATED TIME TO REACH THE DESTINATION (KEEPING ACCOUNT OF THE WEATHER), FUEL COST, SPEED AND FUEL COST IN ECO MODE, AND SPEED OPTIMIZATION TO REACH THE DESTINATION ON TIME.
+With complete data (coordinates, distance betweeen two coordinates, fuel consumption, etc)

 ---